slonermike/SloneDB/README.md

 # SloneDB
-Wrapper for game database.
-Do all sqlite call through this wrapper if you can.
-Extend functionality here, rather than work around it elsewhere.
+Wrapper for locally-stored game database.

 ## License
 This code is freely available to you via the [WTFPL License](https://en.wikipedia.org/wiki/WTFPL)